PengfeiZheng-721/RLAIF-V/README.md

 ## Dataset

 We present the [RLAIF-V Dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset), which is an AI generated preference dataset covering diverse range of tasks and domains.
 This open-source multimodal preference datasets contains **83,132 high-quality comparison pairs**.
 The dataset contains the generated preference pairs in each training iteration of different models, including LLaVA 1.5 7B, OmniLMM 12B and MiniCPM-V.
+You can also train with your own jsonl file by providing it to `RLAIFVDataset` through the `--jsonl_file` argument.

 ## Install